Larsen Ice Shelf: Larsen C

 In June 2017 the speed of the imminent Larsen C iceberg accelerated, with the eastern end moving at 10 m per day away from the main shelf.
 As discussed by the Project MIDAS researchers on their site: "In another sign that the iceberg calving is imminent, the soon-to-be-iceberg part of Larsen C ice shelf has tripled in speed to more than 10 meters per day between 24 and 27 June 2017.
 The iceberg remains attached to the ice shelf, but its outer end is moving at the highest speed ever recorded on this ice shelf."

 On 7 July the Project MIDAS blog report stated: "The latest data from 6th July reveal that, in a release of built-up stresses, the rift branched several times.
 Using data from ESA's Sentinel-1 satellites, we can see that there are multiple rift tips now within 5 km (3.10 miles) of the ice edge.
 We expect that these rifts will lead to the formation of several smaller icebergs."

-On 12 July 2017, Project MIDAS announced that a large, 5800 sqkm portion of Larsen C had broken from the main ice shelf at some point between 10 and 12 July.
+On 12 July 2017, Project MIDAS announced that a large, 5800 km2 portion of Larsen C had broken from the main ice shelf at some point between 10 and 12 July.
 The iceberg, designated A-68, weighs more than a trillion tons and is more than 200 m thick.

 Project MIDAS updated their blog information on 19 July 2017 regarding Larsen C by revealing that a possible new rift appeared to be extending northwards from the point where A-68 had broken off in mid-July.
 The project researchers felt this questionable new rift might turn towards the shelf edge, compounding the risk that it would "continue on to Bawden ice rise" which is considered "a crucial point of stabilization for Larsen C Ice Shelf."

 As is true of all floating ice shelves, A68's departure from Antarctica had no immediate effect on global sea levels.
 However, a number of glaciers discharge onto the shelf from the land behind it, and they may now flow faster due to reduced support from the ice shelf.
 If all the ice that the Larsen C shelf currently holds back were to enter the sea, global waters would rise by an estimated 10 cm.